 03:12 - I definitely think that's worth the effort

-03:56 - A quote to have the whole project done by one contractor will cost you significantly more
+03:56 - A quote by one contractor will cost you significantly more

 04:40 - A list of the trades that you will need to engage

-05:28 - Those documents need to be as complete as possible in terms of the scope of work
+05:28 - Documents need to be as complete as possible

 05:45 - You cannot leave decisions up to the trades themselves